by Joe Casey

 Build Your Own Road Map

-Our guest on The Retirement Conversation podcast, Dr. Thelma Reese, notes that all of this change creates a dearth of role models for retirement, for both men and women.
+Our guest on The Retirement Wisdom Podcast, Dr. Thelma Reese, notes that all of this change creates a dearth of role models for retirement, for both men and women.
 We can no longer look to previous generations for the pathways.
 We have to create our own.

 Who is Your Role Model for Retirement?